jakeloggins/Clod/developer-guide.md

 [Crouton Dashboard](https://github.com/jakeloggins/crouton-new)
 ================

 Crouton is a dashboard that lets you visualize and control your IOT devices with minimal setup.
-Essentially, it is the easiest dashboard to setup for any IOT hardware enthusiast using only MQTT and JSON.
+Essentially, it is the easiest dashboard to setup for any IoT hardware enthusiast using only MQTT and JSON.

 Connecting to Crouton
 --------------

 First, have Crouton and the device connected to the same MQTT Broker.
-The connection between the device and Crouton will be initiated from Crouton, therefore the device needs to subscribe to its own inbox.
+The connection between the device and Crouton will be initiated from Crouton, therefore the device needs to subscribe to its own path.

 ```
 Device should subscribe to the following: